brentlecomte/NHL-STATS-APP/README.md

 # NHL-STATS-APP
 Disclaimer: This is my very first iOS swift app.
  - You can find the old code on the master branch
  - Atm I am refactoring this project with my skills I've gained over the years.
 You can find the partial refactor on develop.
+At this time it is mostly the "live" feed that is refactored.

 This is a really basic app to follow the NHL games live, get info about the teams, see the ranking etc.